 47.1.
 Whenever the author of a bill in the Assembly is no longer a Member of the Legislature, upon a request of a committee or current Member of the house in which the bill was introduced, the Assembly Committee on Rules may authorize that committee or Member to be the author of that bill.
-Absent that authorization, no action may be taken by a committee or the Assembly with respect to a bill authored by a former Member.
+Absent that authorization, an action may not be taken by a committee or the Assembly with respect to a bill authored by a former Member.